Braeburne/The-Snake-Den/Markdown.md

         I try all the time,
     in this institution

-Now this text copied straight from my Hash.md file is a strange case.

 **Actual code can be formatted with that language's syntax highlighting if you specify the short-hand name of that language right after the first set of backticks.
 For example, Python code can be identified as follows:**

 \`\`\`python